 Through Good Pitch and other efforts, The Invisible War established mutually-beneficial partnerships with more than a dozen organizations including the ACLU and the Victim Rights Law Center.
-The documentary had over 1,100 community screenings for an estimated 300,000 people, and 75 screenings in other countries around the world.
-It reached 2.1 million people with its debut on PBS' "Independent Lens."
-Other funding partners contributed also contributed to the financing of production and outreach.
+The documentary had more than 1,100 community screenings for an estimated 300,000 people, and 75 screenings in other countries around the world.
+It reached 2.1 million people with its May 2013 debut on PBS' "Independent Lens."
+Other funding partners contributed to the financing of production and outreach.